Central Library Amenities & Equipment

 - Our meeting rooms are available to use for a fee and can accommodate up to 275 people, depending on the room.
 We also have free meeting and study rooms you can use at our branch libraries.

-- Our 4 Skype Rooms are available by reservation at the Literacy/ESOL and World Languages desk on Level 1.
+- A Skype Room for video conferencing is available by reservation at the World Languages desk on Level 1.

 - We have comfortable seating areas and tables with electrical outlets for you to read, study, work, relax or recharge.

 Computers & Equipment